 The Horticulture Volunteers first started in the Old Parliament House Rose Gardens in 2005, after the refurbished gardens were opened at the end of 2004.
 We are a group of 40 to 50 men and women from all walks of life.
 You will find a group of us in one garden or another on each day of the working week.

 House of Representatives Garden: In the House of Representatives Garden, the Ladies Garden volunteer groups meet on Mondays and Fridays, and the Macarthur Garden volunteer group meets on Tuesdays.

 Senate Garden: In the Senate Garden, the Broinowski Garden volunteer group meets on Wednesdays, and the Rex Hazelwood Garden volunteer group meets on Thursdays.

 The National Capital Authority (NCA) supports us by:

-Anyone interested in joining one of our Horticulture Volunteer groups can apply to the National Capital Authority.
+Anyone interested in joining one of our Horticulture Volunteer groups can apply to the Volunteer Programs Coordinator at National Capital Authority.

 (correct at August 2021)